 As part of the Server Certificate issuance process, IdenTrust retrieves and process CAA records in accordance with RFC 8659 for each dNSName in the subjectAltName extension that does not contain an Onion Domain Name.
-If the IdenTrust issues, it is done within the "TTL" field of the CAA record, or 8 hours, whichever is greater.
+If Certificate issuance takes place, it is done within the "TTL" field of the CAA record, or 8 hours, whichever is greater.